Nissanka Malla

-Nissanka Malla (නිශ්ශංක මල්ල), also known as Keerti Nissanka and Kalinga Lokeshvara was a king of Polonnaruwa (Sri Lanka) who ruled the country from 1187 to 1196.
+Nissanka Malla (නිශ්ශංක මල්ල), also known as Kirti Nissanka and Kalinga Lokaswara, was a king of Polonnaruwa (Sri Lanka) who ruled the country from 1187 to 1196.
 He is known for his architectural constructions such as the Nissanka Lata Mandapaya, Hatadage and Rankot Vihara, as well as for the refurbishment of old temples and irrigation tanks.

 Nissanka Malla declared that only a Buddhist had the right to rule the country, thereby securing his position and justifying his claim for kingship.
 He spent large sums for various constructions and refurbishments, and also gave money to the public in an attempt to put down crimes.
 He maintained cordial relationships with several countries, and also invaded the states of the Pandyan and Chola dynasties in South India but the invasion failed.

 Ancestry and family

 A rock inscription made by Nissanka Malla at Dambulla mentions that he is of the Kalinga dynasty and a descendant from the race of Prince Vijaya.
 Another inscription at Ruwanwelisaya describes him as being a member of a royal family of Kalinga, born at Sinhapura.
 The inscription there reads;